 Figure 3.
 Overall treatment effect on Δ14C-CO2

 Points show data from all three experiments and are the mean of laboratory replicates (for replicated samples); error bars are standard deviation of replicates.
 Solid line is 1:1.
 For context, the dashed and dotted lines show differences of ±20‰ and ±40‰.
-The samples from both Central Germany sites (Hainich-Dün and Schorfheide-Chorin) behaved similarly in Experiment one, so samples analyzed in the same experiment are are coded with the same colors in the above figure.
+Location names are followed by the corresponding experiment number in parentheses.
+The samples from both Central Germany sites (Hainich-Dün and Schorfheide-Chorin) behaved similarly in Experiment one, so samples analyzed in the same experiment are coded with the same colors in the above figure.
+Oak Ridge soils were part of a whole ecosystem 14C label experiment (Cisneros-Dozal et al. 2006), where the label occurred within four years of original sample collection.

+3.4.
+Storage duration effect on ∆14C-CO2

+We used data from both Experiment 1 and Experiment 3 to assess the effect of storage duration.
+The longest duration of storage was 14 y, while the shortest was 5 y.
+Over this range of time we did not observe a trend in the difference between control and treatment ∆14C-CO2 with increasing duration of storage (Fig. 4).

 Figure 4.
 Treatment effect on Δ14C-CO2 in relation to storage duration

 Points show data from experiments 1 and 3.
 Data are averaged by site (some regions had multiple sites, Table 3) and error bars show the standard deviation for the site mean.
 Note that Central Germany samples from Experiments 1 and 3 are averaged together here.
 For context, the dashed and dotted lines show differences of ±20‰ and ±40‰.
+The Oak Ridge sample points with the greater treatment-control difference at 5 y of storage and at 14 y of storage are from the Tennessee Valley site, which received more 14C label than did the other site, Walker Ridge.

 3.5.
 Time series analysis of ∆14C-CO2 (Experiments 1 and 2)